matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Dimension/VisitDimension.md

 <a name="type" id="type"></a>
 ### `$type`

 Defines what kind of data type this dimension holds.
 By default the type is auto-detected based on `$columnType` but sometimes it may be needed to correct this value.
 Depending on this type, a dimension will be formatted differently for example.

 #### Signature

-- Its type is not specified.
+- It is a `string` value.

 <a name="$nameplural" id="$nameplural"></a>
 <a name="namePlural" id="namePlural"></a>